 Civil Engineering Undergraduate Major (BA, BS, HBA, HBS)

 Civil engineering is a diverse professional field with discipline specialties in structures, transportation, water supply and water pollution control, geotechnical engineering, hydrology, hydraulics and water resources, geomatics, ocean engineering, construction, and engineering planning and economics.
-All CE students receive basic instruction in the various disciplines, with the option for additional elective courses in desired areas.
+All civil engineering students receive basic instruction in the various disciplines, with the option for additional elective courses in desired areas.
 The program is supported by highly qualified faculty and staff that maintain the programs and facilities at the highest level of quality.

 The mission of the civil engineering program is to provide a comprehensive, state-of-the-art education to prepare students for professional and responsible engineering positions with business, industry, consulting firms or government.